-- (3) Article 17 Technological, Automation and Other Changes; - (4) Article 18.01 Employer's Notice of Termination; - (5) Article 19 Scheduling Provisions except 19.01(e); - (6) Sections 21.09 and 21.10 of Article 21 Overtime; - (7) Sections 28.03 and 28.04 of Article 28 Vacations; - (8) Article 29 Compassionate Leave; - (9) Article 30 Special Leave; - (10) Article 31 Sick Leave, WCB, Injury-On-Duty; - (11) Article 32 Educational Leave; - (12) Article 33 Jury Duty; - (13) Article 34 Leave Unpaid; - (14) Article 35 Maternity Leave; - (15) Article 36 Adoption Leave; - (16) Article 38 Health Care Plans; - (17) Article 39 Long-Term Disability Insurance Plan; - (18) Article 41 Municipal Pension Plan, except as otherwise provided by legislation; and - (19) Article 43 Severance Allowance. - Casual employees shall accumulate seniority on the basis of the number of hours worked and upon written notification by the Union the number of hours paid for leave for Union business. - 7.
-The manner in which casual employees shall be called to work shall be as follows: - (1) The Employer shall maintain both (a) a master casual seniority list which shall include all casual employees employed by the Employer listed in descending order of their seniority; and (b) a classification registry for each job classification in which casual employees may be used.
+- 7. The manner in which casual employees shall be called to work shall be as follows: - (1) The Employer shall maintain both (a) a master casual seniority list which shall include all casual employees employed by the Employer listed in descending order of their seniority; and (b) a classification registry for each job classification in which casual employees may be used.
 Each classification registry shall list those casual employees who have been qualified to work in that job classification in descending order of hours worked. - (2) The Employer shall call by either telephone or cellular phone (or pager by mutual agreement) only those casual employees who are registered in the classification registry applicable to the work required to be done at a number provided by the employee.
 The Employer shall commence by calling the most senior employee in the classification registry.
 Employers may agree at the local level to develop a system to contact eligible employees who are already at work.
 Only one call need be made to any one casual employee provided that the telephone shall be permitted to ring a minimum of eight (8) times. - (3) All such calls shall be recorded in a log book maintained for the purpose which shall show the name of the employee called, the time of vacancy, the time that the call was made, the job required to be done, whether the employee accepts or declines the invitation to work or fails to answer the telephone, and the signature of the person who made the call.
-In the event of a dispute the Union shall have reasonable access to the log book and shall be entitled to make copies. - (4) If the casual employee who is being called fails to answer or declines the invitation to work, the Employer shall then call the next most senior employee registered in that job classification and so on until a casual employee is found who is ready, willing and able to work. - 8.
-Casual employees shall not be dismissed except for just and proper cause. - Casual employees may be laid off from the casual list in the inverse order of their seniority where it becomes necessary to reduce the work force due to economic circumstances.
-Laid off casual employees shall retain their seniority for one year subject to which they shall be reinstated to the casual list in the order of their seniority when it becomes necessary to expand the work force.
+In the event of a dispute the Union shall have reasonable access to the log book and shall be entitled to make copies. - (4) If the casual employee who is being called fails to answer or declines the invitation to work, the Employer shall then call the next most senior employee registered in that job classification and so on until a casual employee is found who is ready, willing and able to work. - (5) As an alternative to Sections 7(2), (3), and (4), an Employer may utilize alternate methods for the assignment of casual work, provided that: - The assignment of work shall be by seniority;